lsbjordao/Bull-ProFlora/README.md

 Bull-ProFlora operates using a **job message queue system**, allowing it to handle multiple tasks concurrently and efficiently.
 The queue-based architecture enables the distribution of workload across different stages of the assessment process, ensuring that jobs are processed in the correct order and handled in parallel when possible.

 Species records, including occurrence data and geographical coordinates, are validated by experts before being processed further.
-Once validated, the records enter the Bull-ProFlora system, where they are systematically processed, with results delivered back into the *ProFlora* database.
+Once validated, the records enter the Bull-ProFlora system, where they are systematically processed, with results delivered back into the [ProFlora](https://proflora.jbrj.gov.br/) system.

 ## What’s Under the Hood?